 the story of the teal run

 The Teal Run is an annual 5K run/walk hosted by The Teal Foundation.
-What makes the event unique is that direct support is provided to women dealing with ovarian cancer, as well as to their families.
+What makes the event unique is that direct support is provided to women who have ovarian cancer, as well as to their families and friends.
 Many people are brought together in one place, providing a day of love, hope, and support for all attendees, and an emotional and empowering experience for the ovarian cancer survivors who participate in the event.

 The Teal Run is held in September of each year, which is National Ovarian Cancer Awareness Month.
 The color teal is the color for ovarian cancer awareness.